-Once a Notice to Vacate has been served, the next necessary step for the landlord is to make an application for a Possession Order.
-VCAT does not have jurisdiction to order possession unless the landlord has made an application for a Possession Order.
+Once a Notice to Vacate has been served, the landlord must apply for a possession order.
+VCAT does not have jurisdiction to order possession unless the landlord has made an application for a possession order.

 Where a Notice to Vacate is served by registered post, the notice will usually be deemed (taken) to be given two business days after it is posted.
 Therefore, if an application to VCAT is made at the same time as a Notice to Vacate is sent to the tenant, it is invalid.
 That date should be compared with the date that the application was made to VCAT.

 If a landlord or mortgagee applies to VCAT for a possession order, they must give the tenant a copy of their application within seven days.

 The landlord has 30 days after the termination date specified in the Notice to Vacate or Notice of Intention to Vacate in which to apply to VCAT for a possession order (s 326).

 However, when the landlord is applying for possession on the basis of rent arrears or where they have served a notice under section 261 (where a fixed-term tenancy is coming to an end), they may use an alternative procedure for obtaining possession.
 In practice, this does not happen often.
 If the alternative procedure is used, the tenant should contact the Tenant’s Union for further advice (for contact details, see “Advice and contacts”).